Introduction: OpenVFD: 6-Digit IV-11 VFD Tube Clock

 This would be a total power dissipation of around 7 watts anode and about a watt for the cathode.
 That's some decent dissipation and the reason why we won't torture linear regulators for the step down path.
 For testing, take out the XL6009 step up and step down LM2596 module, and set the potentiometers so that you get the right voltage levels.

 For my first PCB design, I've used LM2576-ADJ for step down and LM2577-ADJ for step up simply because they were available at my local store.
-In case you're wondering what's up with the two circuit diagram - they show the result of calculations based on the some given equations in the datasheet (LM2576, LM2577).
 You can do better and get one OpenVFD EcoPower Module specifically designed for driving 6x IV-11 tubes - but basically any IC fulfilling those requirements will work just fine.

 Got the voltage levels right?
 You can now put the tubes on a breadboard and play with turning segments on and off.
 Can you tell which pin belongs to which segment and which pin the decimal dot is?
 Tried displaying all numbers 0 to 9, maybe even some letters?